-This lesson guide is a continuation of the Space and our solar system article and will give your kids even more fun activities to express their love of the stars and our universe.
+This kids activity guide is a continuation of the Space and our solar system article and will give your kids even more fun activities to express their love of the stars and our universe.
 By the end, they will have learned about how constellations came about and where they can learn more about them while amusing themselves to no end.

 The history of constellations